Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 Read More From Pethelpful

 The Pug, also known as the Pug Dog, is one of the most popular dog breeds, with a life expectancy of 13-15 years and weighing in at under 18 pounds.
 They are famous for their infant-like appearance (large eyes and baby-like face), which is why they are quite popular among pug-breed enthusiasts.
 They are spunky, little dogs with warm personalities and an easy-going nature.

 They are trained easily and behave well, but are sensitive in nature and don't do well with scolding (they tend to be dramatic).
 The Pug is good around kids and other canines and does well around unfamiliar people.

 They are prone to obesity and really need to be watched when it comes to snacking.
 They also can suffer from eye conditions (like cherry eye) and are considered brachycephalic breeds (prone to upper respiratory issues and don't do well under anesthesia.
 They shed a lot and require regular brushing.

-They Newfoundland is an incredible large-breed dog that is known for weighing up to 150 pounds.
+The Newfoundland is an incredible large-breed dog that is known for weighing up to 150 pounds.
 This breed loves water and is known for jumping out of helicopters to rescue people in distress.
-They are a dignified breed, heavy-boned and can reach up to 28 inches in height.
-They have an average life expectancy of 9-10 years of age.
+They are a dignified breed, heavy-boned, and can reach up to 28 inches in height.
+They have an average life expectancy of nine to ten years.